Thursday 18 July 2019

 AlNiCo Magnet (aluminium, nickel, cobalt) material B-H curve shows the magnet can be magnetised at a lower degree of magnetism.

 At very high temperatures, the material will de-magnetise called the curie point.
 When the material cools again the magnetism can return.
-This way is not used to magnetise the magnet.
-The magnetisation is usually done after assembly with the material cold with a strong pulse electromagnetic field;

 History of modern magnetic material;